trashgod/roots/README.md

 ## Collisions in a Hashed Table

 This program examines collisions in a hashed table.
-In the program's output, the row labels represent occupancy classes.
+In the program's output, the rows labeled 0..7 represent occupancy classes.
 Row zero is unused table entries; row one is table entries occupied by a single word; row two is table entries occupied by two words; etc. Next to each count is the percentage of words hashed to that occupancy class.
 In the example shown, 55% of the 235,886 words have unique hashes; in the worst case, seven words hash to the same table entry.
 See also [_Hash Table_](https://en.wikipedia.org/wiki/Hash_table).

 ```
 $ gprbuild collisions && ./obj/collisions